jrenaud90/TidalPy/Documentation/utilities_x/conversions.md

 days2rads(1.0)     # 7.2722e-05      [rad s-1] from an orbital or rotational period in days
 rads2days(7.2722e-05)  # 1.0          [days]

-myr2sec(1.0)       # 3.154e13        [s]
+myr2sec(1.0)       # 3.15576e13      [s]
-sec2myr(3.154e13)  # 1.0             [Myr]
+sec2myr(3.15576e13) # 1.0            [Myr]
 ```

 The period conversions are the pair used most often, because orbital and rotational periods are quoted in days while every TidalPy argument named a frequency is an angular frequency in rad s$^{-1}$.
 A forgotten factor of $2\pi$ here is the single most common way to get a tidal answer that is wrong by a large, plausible-looking factor.

-The mega-year conversion uses $3.154 \times 10^{13}$ s per Myr.
-That is a rounded value rather than the Julian year, so a time converted through it and back is exact, but a time compared against another module's Myr-based constant can differ in the fourth decimal place.
+The mega-year conversion uses the Julian year of 365.25 days, so one Myr is exactly $3.15576 \times 10^{13}$ s.
+That is the same constant the radiogenics datasets use for their half lives, available in Python as `TidalPy.constants.seconds_per_myr`, so times converted here and times read from an isotope model agree.

 ## Orbital elements